aomop/MacroIBI/inst/docs/FIELD_AND_APP_GUIDE_v2.md

 ### Taxonomic Hierarchy Viewer

-Use **Show/Hide Taxonomic Hierarchy** to view a taxonomic tree of selected taxa—helps verify correct grouping.
+Use **Show/Hide Taxonomic Hierarchy** to view a taxonomic tree of selected taxa; this helps verify correct grouping.

 ### Reloading Old Work